 There are companies that consciously take this risk in order to have a simple filing system (after scanning into the waste paper).
 Since 2014, I haven't heard anything about auditors insisting on the submission of an original receipt, even if there is a lack of audit security.
 As a rule, auditors are not interested in this anyway, they "only" check the proper accounting.
 But of course they also have a right of veto.

-To be a 100% tax office compliant(and work according tothe principles of ofproper bookkeeping) I recommend the approach with the bulk (mixed collection) boxes.
+To be a 100% tax office compliant(and Othe principles of Tproper bookkeeping) I recommend the approach with the bulk (mixed collection) boxes.
 You will probably also dispose these after a few years and then switch to a few weeks.

 Take a look at your existing paper archive.
 Estimate how many documents (not pages) are stored there.
 Please don't forget the many folders in the basement, or even in a rented garage or warehouse.